 - Note: It is advisable to wear pants WHEN YOU DO get interviewed, just in case ; )

 The next red flag for online job scams can be a trickier one.
 Maybe you are contacted for an interview, but the mode in which they want to conduct the interview can quickly determine if it’s legit.
-Plain and simple: If you’re offered an interview on Google Hangouts, it is most likely an online job scam.
+Plain and simple: If you’re offered an interview via chat or a special chat app, it is most likely an online job scam.

-Most legit businesses, like 90 Day VA, use their own software specifically created for the interview process.
-Google Hangouts has its place in the world, but it’s not for online job interviews.
+Most legit businesses will conduct interviews through Zoom, which has become the go-to in regards to business communication.
+Chat apps have their place in the world, but it’s not for online job interviews.
 Therefore, it’s best to leave it for casual conversations with your family and friends.

 #3: Paying Money for a Job (or not getting money for a job)

 As a long term contractor, you’ll typically be responsible for buying your own equipment (laptop, software, etc).
 However, you should never be asked to buy a particular software if yours gets the job done just fine.
 This is usually a scam.
 Many companies will try to get you to buy that particular software only to expect you to start selling it too!
 Lame!

 In addition, be wary if a company expects you to pay for special training to do your job.
 When you think about non-remote jobs, companies don’t expect their employees to pay up to learn the job.
 For example, would a retail worker have to pay for her customer service or cashier training?
 No!